 An independent economic impact assessment indicated that the University delivers a 20:1 return on investment for every £1 of public investment received, generates over £560m Gross Value Added for the UK economy and supports 7,500 jobs.

-The University has campuses in London and Hong Kong and is also internationally connected with 18 educational partners in 12 countries.
+The University has campuses in London and Hong Kong and is also internationally connected, with educational partners in 14 countries.
 Almost a third of its students study for a Sunderland degree off-campus in their own country and the University is regarded as a pioneer in transnational education.
 The University of Sunderland is proud to welcome students from over 100 countries around the world, who create a fantastically diverse student population.

 Faculty of Business, Law and Tourism